jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 def predict(self, input):
 ```

-Note that the DefaultOutputAdapter doesn't work with Protobuf objects!
-To automatically detect the output type when your code returns DataFrames, JSONs, and Protobuf objects, you need to use the `AutodetectOutputAdapter`.
+Note that the `DefaultOutputAdapter` doesn't work with Protobuf objects!
+To automatically detect the output type when returning DataFrames, JSONs, and Protobuf objects, the `AutodetectOutputAdapter` should be used.

 ## Json Output